 Now a member of the BCSFA, he ceased publication of THE MAPLE LEAF RAG, perhaps because he found BCSFAzine (the BCSFA newsletter) a suitable alternative venue for submitting his views to Canadian fandom at large through articles and locs.
 This had the advantage of being much less work than carrying on a Newszine, thus freeing him up for club and VCON activity, as well as the occasional contribution to the local Apazine BCAPA.
 Thus the 'torch' then passed to Michael Skeet's MLR, which Garth authorized to carry on the Canada-wide newszine tradition.
-MLR was published out of Toronto from Aug 1987 to April 1990 with at least 14 issues and proved to be a worthy successor to THE MAPLE LEAF RAG.
+MLR was published out of Toronto from Aug 1987 to April 1990 with at least 14 issues.
+Like Garth's THE MAPLE LEAF RAG it intentionally courted controversy and was a worthy successor.